hamzasaidani/data/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### Dark Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/hamzasaidani/data/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+We use the layout and styles from the androidx dark theme, this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

-Having trouble with Pages?
+Having trouble with the app?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.